Rohingya people: Human rights and refugee status

-In September 2020, U.N.
-High Commissioner for Human Rights, Michelle Bachelet, has warned that the killing and abductions of Rohingyas have not stopped, despite the International Court of Justice ordering Myanmar's leadership to prevent genocide and stop the killings in December 2019.
+In September 2020, United Nations High Commissioner for Human Rights, Michelle Bachelet, has warned that the killing and abductions of Rohingyas have not stopped, despite the International Court of Justice ordering Myanmar's leadership to prevent genocide and stop the killings in December 2019.

 Some countries like Malaysia have rejected the resettlement of Rohingya refugees and sent them back to sea because of economic difficulties and the Coronavirus pandemic.
 Malaysian authorities have also expressed concern that militant Rohingya groups have been raising funds by extorting money from Rohingya refugees in the country.
 Rohingya immigrants are often seen very negatively in many Asian countries, such as India, Malaysia, Indonesia, Thailand, Bangladesh and Pakistan.

 On 27 December 2023, hundreds of students from various universities in Aceh, such as: Abulyatama University, Bina Bangsa Getsempena University, and University of Muhammadiyah Aceh, stormed a shelter for Rohingya refugees and forced them out of a convention centre in the city of Banda Aceh, demanding they be deported.
 The students also seen kicking the belongings of the Rohingya men, women, and children who seated on the floor and crying in fear.
 They burned tyres while chanting derogatory slurs such as "Kick them out" and "Reject Rohingya in Aceh".